Lacey Ioppolo, PharmD, BCCCP

 Other areas of interest addressed by residents will be evaluated by the program director and will be coordinated if appropriate with the guidelines set forth by the ASHP Standards of Pharmacy Practice Residencies.

 Regular meetings are held with the pharmacy director and manager to discuss the practice of pharmacy and other issues pertinent to the profession.
 Journal Club is held regularly for article discussion as well as case presentation.
-Residents also present Forum presentations and precept pharmacy students as well as provide education for the pharmacy, nursing, and medical staff.
+Residents also present a 60-minute CE presentation and precept pharmacy students as well as provide education for the pharmacy, nursing, and medical staff.

 Contact information